Phate6660/rsPhate/README.md

 - `^rr`: Bot will reply with a link (without a link preview) to Rick Astley's "Never Gonna Give You Up".
 - `^wipltrn`: Bot will reply with pretty embed containing music info and cover art of Phate's currently playing music.*
 - `^ww {apple,steam,systemd}`: Bot will reply with pretty embed explaining why the topic is bad.
-- `^quit`: Bot will reply with "Shutting down now!" and shut itself down directly after.

 ## Bot structure